ordina-jworks/ordina-jworks.github.io/_posts/2017-12-28-Secure-your-architecture-part2.md

 If you are using Spring Boot, a quick way to enable vault is to set your spring profile to vault.
 Spring Boot's conditionals will activate all the auto configuration for a connection with the Vault server Vault can manage static and dynamic secrets such as username/password for remote applications/resources and provide credentials for external services such as MySQL, PostgreSQL, Apache Cassandra, MongoDB, Consul, AWS and more.

+# Conclusion
+With the latest technologies coming up, you can expect that our data will be stored in an immutable ledger that is secured by cryptography.
+But we have to be aware of the arrival of quantum computers.
+This could make the best encryption algorithms useless.
+But as always, we will find a way to protect ourselves...